kyleratliff1/docs/HAproxy/base_haproxy_vm_setup.md

    sudo dpkg-reconfigure openssh-server
    ```
 6. Leave the network interface settings in the `00-installer-config.yaml` yaml file in **DHCP**.
-7. Allow HAproxy Runtime API service to listen port 8404, using the `ufw` command:
+7. Allow the HAproxy Runtime API service tcp port 8404, using the `ufw` command:
    ```shell
     sudo ufw allow 8404/tcp
    ```